What Is Art?: Criticism of famous artists

-Throughout the book Tolstoy demonstrates a willingness to dismiss generally accepted masters, among them Liszt, Richard Strauss, Nietzsche, and Oscar Wilde.
+Throughout the book Tolstoy demonstrates a willingness to dismiss generally accepted masters, among them Richard Wagner, Liszt, Richard Strauss, Nietzsche, and Oscar Wilde.
 He also labels his own works as "bad art", excepting only the short stories "God Sees the Truth" and "Prisoner of the Caucasus".

 He attempts to justify these conclusions by pointing to the ostensible chaos of previous aesthetic analysis.
 Theories usually involve selecting popular works and constructing principles from these examples.
 Volkelt, for instance, remarks that art cannot be judged on its moral content because then Romeo and Juliet would not be good art.
-Such retrospective justification cannot, he stresses, be the basis for theory, as people will tend to create subjective frameworks to justify their own tastes.
+Such retrospective justification cannot, Tolstoy stresses, be the basis for theory, as people will tend to create subjective frameworks to justify their own tastes.

 Reception

 Jahn notes the "often confusing use of categorisation" and the lack of definition of the key concept of emotion.
 Bayley writes that "the effectiveness of What is Art? lies not so much in its positive assertions as in its rejection of much that was taken for granted in the aesthetic theories of the time".
 Noyes criticises Tolstoy's dismissal of beauty, but states that, "despite its shortcomings", What is Art? "may be pronounced the most stimulating critical work of our time".
 Simmons mentions the "occasional brilliant passages" along with the "repetition, awkward language, and loose terminology".
 Aylmer Maude, translator of many of Tolstoy's writings, calls it "probably the most masterly of all Tolstoy's works", citing the difficulty of the subject matter and its clarity.
 For a comprehensive review of the reception at the time of publication, see Maude 1901b.